Ouranosinc/Magpie/docs/configuration.rst

 - | ``MAGPIE_DB_URL``
   | Full database connection URL formatted as ``<db-type>://<user>:<password>@<host>:<port>/<db-name>``.
   | Please refer to `SQLAlchemy Engine`_'s documentation for supported database implementations and their corresponding
     configuration.
-Only `Postgres`_ has been extensively tested with `Magpie`, but other variants should be applicable.
+Only `PostgreSQL`_ has been extensively tested with `Magpie`, but other variants should be applicable.
   | (Default: infer ``postgresql`` database connection URL formed using below ``MAGPIE_POSTGRES_<>`` parameters if the
      value was not explicitly provided)

 - | ``MAGPIE_POSTGRES_USERNAME``
-  | Database connection username to retrieve `Magpie` data stored in `Postgres`_.
+  | Database connection username to retrieve `Magpie` data stored in `PostgreSQL`_.
   | On top of ``MAGPIE_POSTGRES_USERNAME``, environment variable ``POSTGRES_USERNAME`` and setting ``postgres.username``
     are also supported.
 For backward compatibility, all above variants with ``user`` instead of ``username`` (with corresponding lower/upper case) are also verified for potential configuration if no prior parameter was